WillChnL/Java/README.md

 # Java
-All my Java programs i have created so far.
+Here is a list of all my Java projects.